TRUTH: “You Can’t Be Friends With Someone Who Wants Your Life”

 Worst case scenario?
 Impending doom for everyone involved.

-And in these urgent times, when there’s so much interlocking governmental, financial, social and environmental corruption that we need to resist, we’ve gotta be building our resources and capacities up.
+And in these urgent times, when there’s so much interlocking governmental, financial, social and environmental change we need to make, we’ve got to be building our resources and capacities up.

-Not navigating interpersonal destruction.
+Not navigating interpersonal or intracommunal destruction.
 Not picking ourselves up off bathroom floors.

 It’s hard to fight — or create — when you’re weeping on cold tiles.